heroiclabs/nakama-js/packages/nakama-js/README.md

 The codebase is multi-package monorepo written in TypeScript and can be built with [esbuild](https://github.com/evanw/esbuild).
 All dependencies are managed with NPM.

-To build from source, first install all workspace dependencies from the repository rot with `npm install`.
+To build from source, first install all workspace dependencies from the repository root with `npm install`.

 Then to build a specific workspace, pass the `--workspace` flag to your build command, for example: